sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 Every 64-byte block has a simple 7-bit checksum.
 It is calculated by just summing up the first 63 bytes and storing the lower 7 bit in the last byte of the message.
 Bit 7 in the last byte is always 0.
 If the checksum is invalid, the server simply ignores the package, but still returns HTTP status 200 (= OK), probably to avoid the gateway sending a defect package over and over again.

 ### Offset 0: Package Header
 The relevance of this field is unknown.
-The value is the same as Package Length (offset 5, see below) plus 0xbc (118).
+The value semms to be the same as Package Length (offset 5, see below) plus 0xbc (118).

 Example: A package length of 0x12 plus 0xbc equals the header 0xce.